GEO4280 – Seismic Signal Processing and Imaging

 Recommended previous knowledge

-10 credits overlap with GEO9280 – Seismic signal processing
+10 credits overlap with GEO9280 – Seismic Signal Processing and Imaging

 We reserve the right to cancel teaching in this course in semesters when less than 3 students are admitted.

 - Two reports written in connection with the filter exercises and the seismic data processing problem count for about 30%.

 - Final written examination (3 hours) counts for about 70%.

 - The final grade is given after an overall evaluation of each student.

 Examination support material